douglasgreen/outlines/computing/web_development/apache_web_server.md

 #### Best Practices

 -   Customizing Settings for Specific Needs: There is no one-size-fits-all configuration.
-Settings should be tailored based on the specific requirements of the site and the server\'s hardware.
+Settings should be tailored based on the specific requirements of the site and the server's hardware.
 -   Security Considerations: Ensuring that performance tuning does not compromise server security.
 -   Scalability Planning: Designing for future growth, considering both hardware upgrades and architectural changes like load balancing and clustering.